erebe/personal-server/README.md

 PersistentKeepalive = 20
 ```
 5. Start wireguard and test it is working properly
-6. On the `/boot/cmdline.txt` of the raspberrypi add those 2 boot options
+6. On the `/boot/cmdline.txt` of the Raspberry Pi add those 2 boot options
 ```bash
 cgroup_memory=1 cgroup_enable=memory
 ```
 7. Reboot the raspberry
-8. On the server edit `/etc/systemd/system/k3s.service` and add the argment
+8. On the server edit `/etc/systemd/system/k3s.service` and add the argument
 ```
 --advertise-address 10.200.200.1
 ```